bastman/spring-kotlin-exposed/README.md

 - Yes, we can talk to a sql db.
 It's easy.
 No rocket science.
 - There is a life besides the "dark art of hibernate / jpa".
-- Alternatives: JDBI, Requery, rxjava-jdbc, Jooq, Querydsl ...
+- Alternatives: JDBI, Requery, rxjava-jdbc, Jooq, Querydsl, Ktorm (https://ktorm.liuwj.me/) ...

 ## jetbrains exposed (overview)
 - wiki: https://github.com/JetBrains/Exposed/wiki